WHY WE NEED CLEAN WATER

 - Intermunicipal agreement between Mashpee, Sandwich and Barnstable for nitrogen load sharing for the cleanup of Popponesset Bay;

 - Pond restoration success stories have been compiled by the Cape Cod Commission.
-Success stories for freshwater ponds are fewer because ponds have not received the attention that coastal embayments have received;
+Success stories for freshwater ponds are fewer because ponds have not received the attention that coastal embayments have received; and

 - Additional water quality improvement success stories can be found on the Cape Cod Commission’s website.